-Activities related to this project began in 2005; Catherine Slip, Rutgers Slip, and Montgomery Slips were completed by 2016, and Peck Slip work was completed in 2021.
+Activities related to this project began in 2005; Catherine Slip, Rutgers Slip, and Montgomery Slips were completed by 2016, as Peck Slip work continued.

 LMDC has allocated \$9,420,000 for the East River Waterfront Access in this Partial Action Plan 10.